dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Performance**

-If you reduce the `DeblurModes` setting:
+If you reduce the `DeblurModes` settings:

 Accuracy $\uparrow$
 Speed $\uparrow$ $\uparrow$